MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 </div>

 <br>
 Once the main-sequence evolution is running, we will keep modifying `inlist_project`.
+First we change the nuclear network to include additional reactions and isotopes relevant for the CNO-cycle.
+A list of default nuclear networks options availble in `MESA` are listed in the `$MESA_DIR/data/net_data/nets` directory.
+We refer to the `MESA` labs tomorrow for more details on nuclear networks.

 <task><details>
 <summary>Task 4</summary><p>